 Compared to paid advertising, SEO is considerably lower cost.
 There is an up-front cost, even if it’s the time you invest to do the work yourself, but once the work is done the results can be seen for months or even years to come.

 Compare that to paid advertising where you pay for every click or view on your ad.
 If you stop paying, the traffic stops.
+You can figure out how much exactly SEO services are going to cost you using a SEO cost calculator.

 We’ve already discussed the higher level of trust and credibility your customers will have when they see your site in the search results compared to the paid results.